GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ### Run the application

 Go to the browser and reload the page.
-If you the IDEA window is visible at the same time, you'll see a brief popup saying "New snapshot received."
+If the IDEA window is visible at the same time, you'll see a brief popup saying "New snapshot received."
-(Don't blink or you'll miss it.)
+(Don't blink or you'll miss it.
+If your browser occupies your entire display, this popup will probably disappear before you switch back to IDEA.
+Don't worry.
+It's not especially important.)

+*TBD: screenshot*

 Return to IDEA and you should see that a snapshot has appeared in the lower lefthand panel: